 5. Is the site easy to access for the public, either via Public Transport or Major Highways?
 Make it as easy as possible for your customers to get to you.
 Don’t locate yourself in a weird spot where it takes a 15 minute round trip to get to your location.

 Step Six: Negotiate the Property Lease for your commercial space

 Now it’s the hard part, time to negotiate your lease.
-This can be a tricky if it’s your first time and you don’t have much experience in signing a commercial rental agreement.
+This can be tricky if it’s your first time and you don’t have much experience in signing a commercial rental agreement.

 This is why it’s important to work with an expert.
 Commercial Lease Locators makes sure you don’t miss vital details and end up out of pocket if something goes wrong.
 The best part is, using our services is completely FREE.

 Save Time and Talk to a Commercial Lease Locator Today – It Won’t Cost You a Dime